Approved by the Ithaca College Board of Trustees on October 12, 2012 and May 18, 2013.

-The provost and vice president for educational affairs (or his/her designated representative) as a non-voting member; the dean of each of the schools; two faculty members from each school, selected by the faculty of the respective schools; three additional faculty members elected by the faculty of the whole college with the election to be supervised by Faculty Council; one additional faculty member from Faculty Council, selected by Faculty Council (Faculty Council may establish specific criteria for faculty membership); one student from each school selected by Student Government Association by the end of the previous spring semester (the Student Government Association may establish specific criteria for student membership); the Student Government Association vice president of academics as a nonvoting member; the librarian (or his/her designated representative) as a nonvoting member; the associate vice president for academic and student affairs as a non-voting member; and the registrar (or his/her designated representative) as a non-voting member.
+The provost and vice president for academic affairs (or their designated representative) as a non-voting member; the dean of each of the schools (of their designated representative); three faculty members from each school, selected by the faculty of the respective schools; three additional faculty members elected by the faculty of the whole college with the election to be supervised by Faculty Council; one additional faculty member from Faculty Council, selected by Faculty Council (Faculty Council and the individual schools may establish specific criteria for faculty membership); one student from each school selected by Student Government Association by the end of the previous spring semester (the Student Government Council may establish specific criteria for student membership); the Student Government Council vice president of academic affairs as a nonvoting member; the librarian (or their designated representative) as a nonvoting member; the associate provosts as a non-voting members; and the registrar (or their designated representative) as a non-voting member.

 The committee shall elect a chairperson from among its faculty members.
 The procedure for electing a chairperson is as follows:

 - Nominations will be accepted during the next to last regularly scheduled APC meeting of the fall semester.